Skip to main content

 EOF

-As expected, the creation of a Deployment resource that doesn't have any label is allowed inside of the team-alpha-staging Namespace:
+As expected, the policy permits the creation of a Deployment resource, without any labels, in the team-alpha-staging Namespace:

 kubectl apply -f - <<EOF